jmarkman/sf5-grind-to-diamond/src/content/writing/findings.md

 ---

-## Don't immediately try things you've learned in lobbies while playing ranked matchmaking
+## Don't immediately try things you've learned in lobbies while playing ranked matchmaking, but introduce them slowly

 The best way to do things like integrate counter-hit combos and spacing traps into your repetoire as an intermediate player is to follow this pattern:
 1. Practice the basic sequence in training mode